 4. Nakshatra (Lunar constellations)

 Nakshatra is one of the five elements of Panchang.
-The position of moon in the zodiac (counted in intervals of 13°20') is indicated by the name of the Constellation / Nakshatra it occupies.
-The time which the moon (whose motion continuously varies in speed) requires to travel over the Ecliptic is also called the duration of the Nakshatra.
+The position of the moon in the zodiac (counted in intervals of 13°20') is indicated by the name of the Constellation / Nakshatra it occupies.
+The time in which the moon (whose motion continuously varies in speed) requires to travel over the Ecliptic is also called the duration of the Nakshatra.

 The Nakshatra-Rashi chart together with planetary positions including sun and moon generate these 5 elements of Panchang.